 5.3 NEW MEDIA: WHAT IS NEW MEDIA?
-MEANING AND INFLUENCE ON SOCIETY

-Media has undergone a huge transition over the decade especially during the Covid pandemic, we shifted from traditional media to new media in a jiffy and has adopted the reality without hesitation.
+MEANING AND INFLUENCE ON SOCIETY jiffy and has adopted the reality without hesitation.
 Traditional media such as television and radio provided content in a one-directional manner, disseminating content created by a company or corporation to be consumed by passive viewers.
-Whereas new media also called "the social media" has introduced a whole new method of communication where it allowed the passive viewers to communicate with the content provider, give immediate feedback and get a response quickly, the media is filled with examples for this each photo you share on your Instagram is communication, every comment you make on YouTube is communication (as you provide your feedback to the creator) and not only commenting the emoji reply on facebook is the prime example of how easy new media has made communication amongst the modern era.
+Whereas new media also called -the social medial has introduced a whole new method of communication where it allowed the passive viewers to communicate with the content provider, give immediate feedback and get a response quickly, the media is filled with examples for this each photo you share on your Instagram is communication, every comment you make on YouTube is communication (as you provide your feedback to the creator) and not only commenting the emoji reply on facebook is the prime example of how easy new media has made communication amongst the modern era.